ANGSD-wrapper/angsd-wrapper/Tutorial.md

 Now we need to set up our outdirectory structure.
 We use two variables to define this: `PROJECT` and `SCRATCH`.
 All output files will be placed in `$SCRATCH/$PROJECT/<name_of_program>`; for example, if we set `SCRATCH` to be "`${HOME}/scratch`" and `PROJECT` to be "Rice" and calculated a site frequency spectrum, our outdirectory would be `${HOME}/scratch/Rice/SFS`.

 If we used the same `SCRATCH` and `PROJECT` assignments and estimated Thetas, our outdirectory would be `${HOME}/scratch/Rice/Thetas`.
-The outdirectory structure is generated automatically, making any directory within the structure that doesn't already exist, so there's need to make these directories before hand.
+The outdirectory structure is generated automatically, making any directory within the structure that doesn't already exist, so it is necessary to make these directories before hand.

 Let's set `SCRATCH` to be "`${HOME}/scratch`" and `PROJECT` to be "Rice"; we define these two variables on lines 22, for `PROJECT`, and 27, for `SCRATCH`: